Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Abstract

 \section{Abstract}

-Intelligent agents powered by large language models (LLMs) have demonstrated substantial promise in autonomously conducting experiments and facilitating scientific discoveries across various disciplines.
-While their capabilities are promising, they also introduce novel vulnerabilities that demand careful consideration for safety.
-However, there exists a notable gap in the literature, as there has been no comprehensive exploration of these vulnerabilities.
-This position paper fills this gap by conducting a thorough examination of vulnerabilities in LLM-based agents within scientific domains, shedding light on potential risks associated with their misuse and emphasizing the need for safety measures.
-We begin by providing a comprehensive overview of the potential risks inherent to scientific LLM agents, taking into account user intent, the specific scientific domain, and their potential impact on the external environment.
-Then, we delve into the origins of these vulnerabilities and provide a scoping review of the limited existing works.
+{ \baselinestretch{1.3}\selectfont AI scientists powered by large language models have demonstrated substantial promise in autonomously conducting experiments and facilitating scientific discoveries across various disciplines.
+While their capabilities are promising, these agents also introduce novel vulnerabilities that require careful consideration for safety.
+However, there has been limited comprehensive exploration of these vulnerabilities.
+This perspective examines vulnerabilities in AI scientists, shedding light on potential risks associated with their misuse, and emphasizing the need for safety measures.
+We begin by providing an overview of the potential risks inherent to AI scientists, taking into account user intent, the specific scientific domain, and their potential impact on the external environment.
+Then, we explore the underlying causes of these vulnerabilities and provide a scoping review of the limited existing works.
 Based on our analysis, we propose a triadic framework involving human regulation, agent alignment, and an understanding of environmental feedback (agent regulation) to mitigate these identified risks.
-Furthermore, we highlight the limitations and challenges associated with safeguarding scientific agents and advocate for the development of improved models, robust benchmarks, and comprehensive regulations to address these issues effectively.
+Furthermore, we highlight the limitations and challenges associated with safeguarding AI scientists and advocate for the development of improved models, robust benchmarks, and comprehensive regulations. }